Principal Tammy Taylor

 The Teacher Advocate, Star School Leader Recipient

+We spoke to Principal Tammy Taylor about her process of teaching students to nurture a strong connection to their community.
 This is the third spotlight in a series of twelve, in which we feature the winning recipients of Kiddom’s annual Star School Leader Award.
 Look for the others over the coming months by signing up for our newsletter, or check out our School Leadership page, which we will update with each new spotlight.

 To the compact gait of an elementary school student, the path between a teacher’s classroom and the principal’s office may seem far and long.
 Such is not the case at the Wellton Elementary School District in Arizona, where Principal Tammy Taylor leads her staff by example.
 Mrs. Taylor started her journey in education as a classroom teacher for fourteen years, and she continues to teach today, in addition to being principal of a school that serves K-8 students.